amatov/InstantaneousFlowTracker/COSTexe/README.md

-### Visual C++ compilation to an executabele of the Andrew Goldberg max-flow min-cost algorithm
+### Visual C++ compilation to an executable of the Andrew Goldberg max-flow min-cost algorithm